withastro/roadmap/proposals/0053-responsive-images.md

 For this reason, we will generate a srcset with width conditions, based on the width and layout props.

 These are indicative implementations of the functions that generate the image widths for the `srcset`.
 The `breakpoints` argument is an array of possible screen resolutions, which it uses to choose candidate breakpoints.
 The default list is shown in the section below.
-In the real implementation, widths that are larger than the source image would be filtered out.

 ```ts
 /**